 Online vs. Traditional Bank

 Many consumers still prefer to stick with traditional, in-person banking.
-No matter your preferences, it’s good to be aware that rates on online savings accounts are much more competitive than those of traditional, national banks.
+No matter your preferences, it’s good to be aware that interest rates are much more competitive than those of traditional, national banks.

-For example, banking online opens you up to savings account APYs between 1% and 2%.
+For example, online banking opens you up to APYs on high-yield savings accounts between 3% and 5%.
 The typical APY is 0.1% (and often less) at most brick-and-mortar banks.

 The major trade-off is a different customer service experience, which for some might be a dealbreaker.
 With online banks, you’ll generally have to make do with your customer service over the phone, via email, or instant messaging chats.

-Having access to your bank account and banking services online is a necessity for most consumers today, regardless of whether your bank is traditional or digital.
-Online banks are convenient and can remove the need to spend precious time waiting in line at the bank.
+Having access to your checking account and banking services online is a necessity for most consumers today, regardless of whether your bank is traditional or digital.
+Online banks are convenient and remove the need to wait in line at the bank.

-Whether it’s depositing checks, sending wire transfers or paying bills, online and mobile banking apps can save you a ton of time and stress.
+Whether it’s depositing checks, sending wire transfers, or paying bills, using a mobile app can save you a lot of time and stress.

 Fees